mohamedzeina/jsnote-zeina/README.md

 * Code highlighting is done using monaco-jsx-highlighter and jscodeshift
 * Resizing of the cells is done using React Resizable
 * The uiw/react-md-editor is used as the markdown editor
-* Storage and manipulation of cell data is done using Redux
+* Storage and manipulation of cells and bundles is done using Redux
-* State updates inside the redux reducer is simplified using Immer
+* State updates inside the redux reducers are simplified using Immer
+* Package based development is achieved using Lerna
+* CLI was implemented using Commander
+* Local-API utilized Express for creating the server

 ## How To Run Locally